A business checking account helps small business owners keep their business funds separate from personal funds.

 Chase Business Checking

-Chase Total Business Checking is popular with consumers thanks to its many user-friendly features and its initial bonus offer.
-Currently, you can get $300 as a new Chase business checking customer, when you open a Chase Total Business Checking® account with qualifying activities.
+Chase Business Checking is popular with consumers thanks to its many user-friendly features and its initial bonus offer.
+Currently, you can get $300 as a new Chase business checking customer, when you open a Chase Business Checking® account with qualifying activities.
 If you read the fine print, the requirements for the cash bonus are very reasonable.
-All you have to do is open an account, deposit at least $1,000 in new money within 20 days, and complete five debits or direct deposits within 60 days.
+All you have to do is open an account, deposit at least $2,000 in new money within 20 days, and complete five debits or direct deposits within 60 days.
 Once you complete the qualifying activities and maintain the balance for at least 60 days, the bonus is yours.

-Other perks you can expect with Chase Total Business Checking include convenient access to 16,000 ATMs and almost 4,900 bank branches nationwide, unlimited electronic deposits at no charge, access to online banking and bill pay, and 24/7 customer service.
-Chase Total Business Checking does charge a $15 monthly service fee, but you can avoid this fee if you maintain a minimum daily balance of $1,500 or you have a Chase Private Client or Chase Sapphire Checking account.
+Other perks you can expect with Chase Business Checking include convenient access to 16,000 ATMs and almost 4,900 bank branches nationwide, unlimited electronic deposits at no charge, access to online banking and bill pay, and 24/7 customer service.
+Chase Business Checking does charge a variable fee on business checking accounts.
+The requirements to waive the fee vary by product.

 - Access 16,000 ATMs and Almost 4,900 Bank Branches Nationwide